 “For me, I know that the answer won’t be the same for every person, but I can at least give them the tools they need to find out exactly what will work best for their individual lives.
 That’s not me dictating to people – it’s me connecting them with just enough information to empower them to be proactive.
 That’s an esteem-booster.
 It makes fitness feel more possible for people,” Kendall shared.

-Kendall has shared her messages of positivity and sustainable fitness in reputable organizations such as NPR and The New York Times and Salon, from NYMag.com to EBONY.com where she has a weekly fitness column, aptly titled “Get Life.”
+Kendall has shared her messages of positivity and sustainable fitness in reputable organizations such as NPR and The New York Times and Salon, from NYMag.com to US News to EBONY.com where she once held a weekly fitness column for over a year, aptly titled “Get Life.”

 “It was actually my editor (Jamilah Lemieux, EBONY.com’s Senior Digital Editor) who came up with the title.
 We agreed that my healthy approach to fitness and making it a part of you is literally the stuff of life, so hopefully my column would both inspire and encourage people to go out and get it!”